LuteOrg/lute-manual/src/usage/ankiexport/index.md

 - Many users will have different needs.
 - Different kinds of terms will require different kinds of Anki cards (for example, cards to test gender, verb tenses, etc.)

-Unfortunately, I could not find a simple way to meet the general requirement of exporting data to Anki.
-I've done the best I can to meet my own personal needs, while keeping the code general and the user experience reasonable.
-I'll do my best to adapt the code to user feedback, but some things might not be possible.  **I personally will not be able to support many questions on setting up your Anki exports,** but will try to provide many examples here that should provide guidance.
+There's no simple way to do _perfect_ exports in a general way, and some things might not be possible at all, without custom code!

-**I also cannot offer any real support or guidance regarding Anki,** simply because I don't have the time.
-See the [Anki manual](ttps://docs.ankiweb.net), or check out the pile of videos on YouTube, etc.
+Given the above, it might be best to look at Lute's Anki exports as a "first draft" for some Anki cards, which you can further refine, suspend, or delete as needed.
+From my experience, the cards are usually just fine, and I can make any other cards outside of Lute as usual.

 [^1]: these reasons are given in the [FAQ](https://luteorg.github.io/lute-faqs/why-no-flashcards.html) -- basically, it's a ton of work!